-Downloadable DNA file that can be used with other DNA services
+• Downloadable DNA file that can be used with other DNA services

-  Customer support is an important resource, especially when so many

-  purchasers of DNA kits are new to genetic genealogy.
-We found GPSOrigins

-  customer service quick and responsive (replied within a day) with the

-  one question we submitted regarding kit registration.
+Customer support is an important resource, especially when so many purchasers of DNA kits are new to genetic genealogy.
+We found GPS Origins customer service to be quick and responsive (replied within a day) with the one question we submitted regarding kit registration.

-  Regular price for the GPS Origins DNA kit is $199, although the company

-  does offer promotions that cut the price by $50 or more, and the

-  promotion right now is for $99 per kit.
-Consumers have the option of

-  uploading a DNA file from another vendor for analysis using the GPS
+Regular price for the GPS Origins DNA kit is $199, although the company does offer promotions that cut the price by $50 or more, and the promotion right now is for $99 per kit.
+Consumers have the option of uploading a DNA file from another vendor for analysis using the GPS Origins algorithm.

-  Origins algorithm.
 That option costs $79.

-  GPS Origins offers a compelling DNA kit and deep ancestry report for

-  genealogists who want to delve back many generations before family

-  records were kept.
-Its report gives customers a very detailed migration

-  route that their ancestors took from a point of origin to more recent

-  times.
-This test does not provide the standard ethnicity mix that comes

-  with many autosomal DNA tests; instead, it provides more reliable

-  origins based on 41 gene pools.
-It also looks at where ancestors lived,

-  and then moved, hundreds of generations ago.
-The GPS Origins report

-  gives customers actual village or town names along a migration path,

-  where ancestors once lived.
+GPS Origins offers a compelling DNA kit and deep ancestry report for genealogists who want to delve back many generations before family records were kept.
+Its report gives customers a very detailed migration route that their ancestors took from a point of origin to more recent times.
+This test does not provide the standard ethnicity mix that comes with many autosomal DNA tests; instead, it provides more reliable origins based on 41 gene pools.
+It also looks at where ancestors lived, and then moved, generations ago.
+The GPS Origins report gives customers the most specific migration paths for where ancestors once lived.

-  The DNA test kit marketed by GPS Origins provides a longer and deeper

-  genetic history than other kits that focus only on providing a person’s

-  ethnicity percentages.
-GPS Origins delivers deep ancestry, looking at

-  genetic markers to estimate ethnic origins going back thousands of

-  years, and mapping out two migration routes that ancestors followed.
-It
+GPS Origins provides a longer and deeper genetic history than other kits that focus only on providing a person’s ethnicity percentages.
+GPS Origins delivers deep ancestry, looking at genetic markers to estimate ethnic origins going back thousands of years, and mapping out two migration routes that ancestors followed.
+It gives pinpoint geographic accuracy to show where each person’s ancestors lived at various times in history.

-  does not trace history as deeply as some tests on the market, but it

-  gives pinpoint geographic accuracy to show where each person’s ancestors

-  lived at various times in history.

 DNA Diagnostics Center